puneet4840/DevOps-/5 - Kubernetes (CKAD)/1 - Kubernetes Introduction, Architecure.md

 A kubernetes architecture consists of two components **Master Node** (Control Plane) and **Worker Node**. ```Master node और worker nodes के combination को ही kubernetes cluster बोलते हैं.```

+**Node**: A node is a physical machine or virtual machine that contains multiple componenets.

 <br>
 <br>